 "A hard-swinging, inventive pianist" "She prefers to describe herself as a jazz pianist who also sings, but the truth is that Schell handles both those hyphenates with plenty of style, imagination and grace" - Don Heckman (The International Review of Music)

-"Subtle romanticism" with a "distinctive, swinging touch" are words that come to mind when describing jazz pianist Gaea Schell.
-Accomplished and versatile, she - as drummer Albert 'Tootie' Heath says, "plays the heck out of the piano with them small hands".
+"Subtle romanticism" with a "distinctive, swinging touch" are words used to describe jazz pianist Gaea Schell.
+Accomplished and versatile, she - as drummer Albert 'Tootie' Heath has said, "plays the heck out of the piano with them small hands".

-Known among her peers for swinging every note, subtle phrasing, and honest lyrical writing, this West Coast-based pianist/composer/vocalist (and flautist) is a native of western Canada
+Known among her peers for swinging every note, subtle phrasing, and lyrical writing, Gaea was recently compared by jazz aficionados to Monty Alexander (piano), and Holly Hofmann (flute).
+This West Coast-based pianist/composer/vocalist (also flutist) is a native of Alberta, Canada,

 where she grew up playing music from an early